Skip to content

 One third of London was destroyed during the Blitz.
 By the end of the Blitz, 60,000 people had died, 87,000 people had been injured and 2 million homes had been completely destroyed.

-What was evacuation?
+What is evacuation?

 Evacuation was introduced by the government in 1939 because they were concerned about people’s safety in the big cities of Britain.
 Evacuation was mainly for children but some other groups of people were evacuated too, like school teachers, some disabled people and mothers with very young children.